 Platform & Range

 Replacing the Countryman plug-in hybrid electric, the MINI Countryman EV has some big shoes to fill.
 Körber told Auto Express that he does not see the use case for PHEVs once the range goes above 400 km (250 miles).

-According to a report Autocar UK published in March, the next-gen MINI Countryman will be baked on the new multi-energy FAAR platform and measure at least 4.5 meters or 177.2 inches long.
+According to a report Autocar UK published in March, the next-gen MINI Countryman will be baked on the new multi-energy FAAR platform and measure at least 4.5 metres or 177.2 inches long.
 That would mark a significant improvement of 7.5 inches over the current model, meaning better legroom and knee-room and maybe even more cargo volume.
 The icing on the cake is the character of the MINI Countryman which will also see a major change such that it looks more like an SUV than a crossover.
-The report suggests that planning for a pure electric variant is at an advanced stage.
 What the platform is not, however, is a skateboard designed only for electric vehicles, as you would find under a Hyundai Ioniq 5 or a Mercedes EQS.

 MINI is going all-electric

 Of the three BMW Group brands BMW, MINI, and Rolls-Royce, MINI will go fully electric first.
 The German conglomerate has revealed that all MINI models from the early 2030s will run only on electricity.
 The company plans to cease the development of combustion-engine models in 2025.
 Even the last combustion engine MINI will have an electrified variant.